-Inequality is the root cause of many problems in our community.
-We will ensure that equality is promoted, and inequality reduced, in our policies, and the way we provide services.
+Inequality is the root cause of many problems in our communities.
+Through our policies, and the way we provide services, we will ensure that equality is promoted, and inequality reduced.
 We will work with our partners to support and challenge them to adopt the same approach.
 And we want to make sure that the greatest weight is placed on the broadest shoulders by looking at options that make Council tax, and our policies for charging for services, fairer.
-Through our Fairness Commission we will listen to what residents, community groups and businesses think we should do to make Haringey a better and a more equal borough.
+We have launched a Fairness Commission and through this we will listen to what residents, community groups and businesses think we should do to make Haringey a better and a more equal borough.

-This plan sets out in detail what we intend to do, with partners, across the whole range of the council's responsibilities, and how we intend to work creatively to achieve our ambitions.
+This plan sets out in detail what we plan to do, with partners, across the whole range of the Council's responsibilities, and how we intend to work creatively to achieve our ambitions.